-- Therapeutic goal is to control the cause of corneal edema or opacity and enhance a patient's quality of life by improving visual acuity and comfort - In most cases treatment starts with medical management, when this is insufficient, surgery may be considered - Corneal edema: medical management - Lowering an elevated IOP is helpful - Topical carbonic anhydrase inhibitors should not be the first line of therapy when endothelial dysfunction is suspected - Topical corticosteroid can control inflammation once infection has been ruled out or controlled - Microcystic or bullous epithelial disease may produce discomfort or pain necessitating the placement of a bandage contact.
-Thin lenses with high water content and high oxygen diffusion coefficients may be the most advantageous. - Supportive management should be initiated to reduce inflammation and/or pain in cases of acute hydrops - Corneal edema: surgical management - Patients with corneal edema and persistent discomfort, but limited or no visual potential, are generally better candidates for the following procedures: - Conjunctival flap - Amniotic membrane transplantation - A number of scarification procedures - Corneal transplantation - Endothelial keratoplasty - For patients with persistent corneal edema, a number of keratectomy and keratoplasty procedures can be considered - Corneal opacification: medical management - Corneal opacity treatment can be divided into two phases: a) management of the principal, initiating process (i.e., infection, trauma), and b) management of the resulting problems (i.e., surface erosions and irregularity, scarring, thinning, and vascularization) - Conventional treatment involves an antibiotic drop or ointment to protect against secondary bacterial infection - Temporary tarsorraphy with botulinum toxin, or suture can be helpful when blinking or lid closure is inadequate - A bandage contact lens or amniotic membrane may be useful in cases of delayed healing
+- Therapeutic goal is to control the cause of corneal edema or opacity and enhance a patient's quality of life by improving visual acuity and comfort - In most cases treatment starts with medical management, when this is insufficient, surgery may be considered - · Corneal edema: medical management - Lowering an elevated IOP is helpful - Topical carbonic anhydrase inhibitors should not be the first line of therapy when endothelial dysfunction is suspected - Topical corticosteroid can control inflammation once infection has been ruled out or controlled - Microcystic or bullous epithelial disease may produce discomfort or pain necessitating the placement of a bandage contact lens.
+Thin lenses with high water content and high oxygen diffusion coefficients may be safest. - Supportive management should be initiated to reduce inflammation and/or pain in cases of acute hydrops - Corneal edema: surgical management - Patients with corneal edema and persistent discomfort, but limited or no visual potential, are generally better candidates for the following procedures: - · Conjunctival flap - Amniotic membrane tissue transplantation - A number of scarification procedures - For patients with corneal edema and reduced vision or significant pain due to bullous keratopathy, a number of keratectomy and keratoplasty procedures can be considered - Corneal opacification: medical management - Corneal opacity treatment can be divided into two phases: a) management of the principal, initiating process (i.e., infection, trauma), and b) management of the resulting problems (i.e., surface erosions and irregularity, scarring, thinning, and vascularization) - Conventional treatment involves an antibiotic drop or ointment to protect against secondary bacterial infection - Temporary tarsorrhaphy with botulinum toxin, or suture can be helpful when blinking or eyelid closure is inadequate - A bandage contact lens or amniotic membrane may be helpful in cases of delayed healing - Pressure patching used to be standard treatment, but a study found that this does not positively impact comfort or speed of healing

-- Pressure patching used to be standard treatment, but a recent study found that this does not positively impact comfort or speed of healing (I+, GQ, DR) - Progressive thinning of cornea or a small perforation usually requires structural support with application of a tissue adhesive - Topical corticosteroids are often used to reduce intraocular and corneal inflammation.
-IOP and cataract formation should be monitored with long-term topical corticosteroid use. - A rigid gas permeable lens or hybrid or scleral lens when greater stability is needed - will often improve vision when surface irregularity is a factor; such lenses may preclude the need for more invasive procedures - Corneal opacification: surgical management - Surgical strategy for managing corneal opacities depends on the tissue layer(s) involved: - ° Superficial keratectomy may be indicated for removal of superficial deposits - ° Lamellar keratoplasty may be indicated for removal of deeper deposits - Penetrating keratoplasty may be indicated for removal of even deeper multilevel opacities - Ethylenediaminetetraacetic acid (EDTA) may be used to remove calcific band keratopathy (III, IQ, DR)
+- Progressive thinning of cornea or a small perforation usually requires structural support with application of a tissue adhesive - Topical corticosteroids are often used to reduce intraocular and corneal inflammation.
+IOP and cataract formation should be monitored with long-term topical corticosteroid use. - A rigid gas permeable lens or hybrid or scleral lens when greater stability is needed - will often improve vision when surface irregularity is a factor; such lenses may obviate the need for more invasive procedures - · Corneal opacification: surgical management - Surgical strategy for managing corneal opacities depends on the tissue layer(s) involved: - Lamellar keratoplasty may be indicated for removal of deeper deposits - Penetrating keratoplasty may be indicated for removal of even deeper multilevel opacities - Ethylenediaminetetraacetic acid (EDTA) may be used to remove calcific band keratopathy

-- In the management of corneal edema, the goal of follow up is to monitor endothelial dysfunction - In the management of corneal opacification, follow up to monitor corneal clarity and degree of surface irregularity is necessary - Coexisting problems, particularly intraocular inflammation and IOP, need regular reassessment
+- In the management of corneal edema, new or worse pain, redness, photophobia, and/or vision can herald disruption of the ocular surface, infection, inflammation, recurrence, or worsening that prompts immediate medical attention - In the management of corneal opacification, follow up to monitor corneal clarity and degree of surface irregularity is necessary - Coexisting problems, particularly intraocular inflammation and IOP, need regular reassessment

-- Provide an understanding of balanced expectations of the amount of visual function that can realistically be preserved or recovered and risk of complications - Detailed discussion of the causes of edema or opacity, and various treatment options, is important - When the disease process or management is complex, every effort should be made to counsel the patient regarding such challenges to allow for appropriate expectations and informed decisionmaking - There is a commercially available point-of-care test to identify Avellino dystrophy in keratorefractive surgery candidates if either family history or clinical findings are inconclusive for this condition
+- Provide an understanding of balanced expectations of the amount of visual function that can realistically be preserved or recovered and risk of complications - Detailed discussion of the causes of edema or opacity, and various treatment options, is important - When the disease process or management is complex, every effort should be made to counsel the patient regarding such challenges to allow for appropriate expectations and informed decisionmaking